camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 Then, all the GET and OPTIONS requests will use one of the replica Postgres instances and the rest will use the master instance.
 It is assumed, here, that the views handling the GET and OPTIONS queries don't cause write operations to the database (not supported by replica instances).
-If it's not the case in your application (bad practice), add entries to ``db_chooser/master`` in your ``vars_<project>.yaml``.
+If it is not the case in your application (bad practice), add entries to ``db_chooser/master`` in your ``vars_<project>.yaml``.
 For forcing the use of a replica for a POST/PUT/DELETE, add entries to the ``db_chooser/replica`` configuration.